-The AIC values of the end-points method (EP) and live cell image method (LC) in Table \ref{table:AICofBa/F3} are clearly lower than that of the PhenoPop method (PP), indicating that these methods are superior for fitting this data set.
-As discussed in the modeling section, the newly proposed model has a more sophisticated variance model and we believe this is the reason why they are able to provide a better fit to this dataset.
-Finally, we do see that the end-points method has superior AIC scores to the live cell image method for three out of four of the experimental conditions.
-Therefore, this observation does not deliver a clear message about the difference between the end-points method and the live cell image method.
+Results are shown in Table \ref{table:AICofBa/F3}.
+The AIC values of the end-points method (EP) and live cell image method (LC) are clearly lower than for the PhenoPop method (PP), indicating that the two new methods are superior for fitting the experimental datasets.
+As discussed in Section \ref{sec:Model}, the newly proposed methods have more sophisticated variance structures, which is likely the reason why they are able to provide a better fit to the datasets.
+Finally, we note that the end-points method has superior AIC scores to the live cell image method for three out of four of the experimental conditions.
+Therefore, it is not clear which of these two methods is more appropriate for fitting these datasets.